Abhinavexists/Redoc/README.md

-# Wasserstoff
+# Redoc

 Document research and theme identification application with multi-level citation capabilities.

 ## Overview

-Wasserstoff is a chatbot-style application that can:
+Redoc is a chatbot-style application that can:

 1. Analyze 75+ documents
 2. Identify common themes across documents